 Screw Holding Ability of Plywood

 Plywood has better performance in holding the screw.
 It can be used easily when you need to install and remove the screws.
-Plywood is also still more natural, and the screws will basically stay intact on the wood, even when they get rusty.
-This is why plywood has a better score in the screw holding ability compared to OSB.
+Plywood is also still more natural, and the screws will stay intact on the wood, even when they get rusty.

-Based on those explanations, it is clear that both plywood and OSB have their own strength and durability.
-Both of them are great for roofing.
-Plywood has better performance when it comes to overall durability.
+Based on those explanations, it is clear that plywood and OSB have their own strengths and durability.
+Both are great for roofing, but plywood performs better in terms of overall durability.

 However, OSB is a lot cheaper and more affordable to buy.
-In the end, it will be your consideration to choose between performance and cost.
-Eventually, you can decide which one to use between plywood vs. OSB for roofing.
+Ultimately, it will be your consideration to choose between performance and cost.
+Eventually, you can decide which one to use, plywood vs. OSB, for roofing.